SchachtmanLab/Transgenic-sorghum-sorgoleone/README.md

 qiime metadata tabulate --m-input-file taxonomy.qza --o-visualization taxonomy.qzv
 ```
-**Note:** Greengenes 13_8 99% OTUs (reference sequences clustered at 99% sequence similarity) and its corresponding 99% taxonomy information are required to use at the same time. [here is the link](https://docs.qiime2.org/2020.8/tutorials/feature-classifier/) with the title *Obtaining and importing reference data sets*
+**Note:** Greengenes 13_8 99% OTUs (reference sequences clustered at 99% sequence similarity) and its corresponding 99% taxonomy information are required to use at the same time.
+Please check the [link](https://docs.qiime2.org/2020.8/tutorials/feature-classifier/) with the title "*Obtaining and importing reference data sets*" for the detailed information

 ### 6. Filteration.
 Removal of plastid and mitochondria in the OTU table.
 Additionally, OTUs that were not assigned at a Kingdom level RDP classification score of 0.8 were discarded